 After extensive research and analysis, Zippia's data science team found that:

 From skyscrapers to transportation infrastructure, structural materials dominate the human landscape.
 Learning the principles that govern their selection is essential for any aspiring or practicing engineer.
 This engineering course will introduce you to the key principles of structural materials selection through a practical curriculum rooted in the real world.
 The principles taught are general enough to be applied across many domains.
 Key points are emphasized with interesting examples and...

 Tries Data Structures, Ternary Search Trees, Data Compression, Substring Search and Sorting Algorithms...

 Some places are better than others when it comes to starting a career as a fiberglass laminator.
-The best states for people in this position are Hawaii, Alaska, Rhode Island, and Connecticut.
-Fiberglass laminators make the most in Hawaii with an average salary of $34,280.
-Whereas in Alaska and Rhode Island, they would average $32,297 and $30,927, respectively.
-While fiberglass laminators would only make an average of $30,783 in Connecticut, you would still make more there than in the rest of the country.
+The best states for people in this position are Alaska, North Dakota, Vermont, and Massachusetts.
+Fiberglass laminators make the most in Alaska with an average salary of $45,850.
+Whereas in North Dakota and Vermont, they would average $41,126 and $40,225, respectively.
+While fiberglass laminators would only make an average of $40,201 in Massachusetts, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 |4||Sea Ray Boats||$38,566||$18.54||5|

 |9||The Hinckley Company||$35,108||$16.88||3|